Giorgos Gasparis (footballer, born 1913)

-Giorgos Gasparis (Γιώργος Γασπάρης; 1913–1978) was a Greek professional footballer who played as a defender.
+Giorgos Gasparis (Γιώργος Γασπάρης; 1913–19 February 1977) was a Greek professional footballer who played as a defender.

 Club career

 Gasparis started football in 1927 at Ethnikos Kaisarianis and in 1930 he moved to Apollon Athens.
-In 1935 AEK Athens wanted to sign him, but since Apollon did not give him, he went to AEK Piraeus for a year and in 1936 he joined AEK Athens, remaining until 1950, where he retired from the at the age of 37.
-During his 14-year presence in the club, he was a key player in the defense of the team helping them win 2 conscecutive Panhellenic Championships, 3 Greek Cups and 4 Athens FCA League, including the first domestic double by a Greek club in 1939.
+In 1935 AEK Athens wanted to sign him, but since Apollon did not give him, he went to AEK Piraeus for a year and in 1936 he joined AEK Athens, remaining until 1950, where he retired from playing at the age of 37.
+During his 14-year presence in the club, he was a key player in the defense of the team helping them win 2 consecutive Panhellenic Championships, 3 Greek Cups and 4 Athens FCA League, including the first domestic double by a Greek club in 1939.

 International career

 Gasparis played with Greece 5 times, with both Apollon and AEK Athens.
 His debut took place in the matches for the 5th Balkan Cup in Sofia in June 1935 against Bulgaria and Romania.
 He also played in a friendly against Egypt in Cairo in June 1936 and in both qualification matches for the 1938 FIFA World Cup. against Palestine.